farhanacsebd/city-hospital/README.md

 -The trust has agreed upon to provide health care service to the people with affordable cost.
 - Trust loves to take challenge.
 - Poor people are free of cost.
+- To serve the humanity as a whole with this nobel vision

 ### What i have done?